The 5 Benefits of Scalp Massage (Including Hair Growth!)

 Scalp Massages Deliver Wonderful Benefits

 With amply supported research confirming that scalp massage offers a ton of both therapeutic and general health benefits, there’s no reason to not regularly massage your scalp with your fingertips or a scalp scrubber.
-Even five minutes of massage a day on dry hair or to work in a hair serum or scalp detox treatment can result in long-lasting benefits for your scalp and hair.
 Plus, it feels great and comes with beneficial side effects for a happier, healthier you.
 What's not to love?
 Now get kneading!

 More From VEGAMOUR